 by Cole Albinder

-Almost Cast is a monthly column here on Non-Stop Film Talk that looks at actors who were almost cast in famous roles, and how getting those roles would have affected their career trajectories.
+Almost Cast is a monthly column here on Media On Tap! that looks at actors who were almost cast in famous roles, and how getting those roles would have affected their career trajectories.

 Jon Hamm as Derek Huff in Step Brothers